zum281/personal-site/README.md

 - Fork it for your own use
 - Steal ideas you like
-- Ask questions about the approach
+- Ask questions (yeah let's talk!)

 ## Credits